Board of Directors

 Barb Wentworth: Director

-Barb was first elected to the Board and in September 2014 and in September 2016 was elected for her second term.
+Barb was elected for her third and final term at the AGM in September 2018.
 Barb is also a member of the Fundraising Committee.
 Barb is a parent of one of the people we supported in a residential home with New Visions Toronto.
 Barb has been a strong supporter of New Visions Toronto and she is currently working on “Friends of New Visions Toronto” with a community church group.
 Barb has experience in developing community cooperation and public sector partnerships.
 She has also had successful fundraising experience in her career.
 Barb has also worked as a special education teacher.
 Barb wants to continue to make a positive impact.

 Barb has been an active member of the Fundraising Committee and has participated in many of the fundraising activities including the Bowlathon, the Valentine’s Dance, the Golf Tournament and Croquet in the City.
 Barb also presented to the Select Committee on Developmental Services.
 Barb’s presentation was from the perspective of a person supported by an agency.